 In this course, students learn to analyze software, and analyze and decompile code to extract design and implementation information.
 Software engineering is used to re-engineer old code, code that has been previously lost, make new products, enhance the functionality and efficiency of a piece of software, or to bridge data exchange between different databases or operating systems.

-This course provides an overview of network security defense techniques and countermeasures.
-Students will develop their communication and analytical skills through the discussion and debate of a variety of topics, such as cryptanalysis and attacks, safety of wireless connections, intrusion detection methods, and access control.
-They will engage in assignments designed to provide them with practical applications of content, such as the design and configuration of firewalls, traffic analysis and filtering, intrusion detection, statistical anomaly detection, and wireless security.
+Gain an overview of network security defense techniques and countermeasures.
+Develop communication and analytical skills through the discussion and debate of a variety of topics, such as cryptanalysis and attacks, safety of wireless connections, intrusion detection methods, and access control.
+Engage in assignments designed to provide practical applications of content, such as the design and configuration of firewalls, traffic analysis and filtering, intrusion detection, statistical anomaly detection, and wireless security.

 Tuition rates for SNHU's online degree programs are among the lowest in the nation.
 We offer financial aid packages to those who qualify, plus a 30 percent tuition discount for U.S. service members, both full and part time, and the spouses of those on active duty.